escees/beer-app/README.md

 - bin/console app:beer:import

 If setup went well we should see an information that import was successful.
-All data can be accessed through the browser.
+All data can be accessed through the browser or with curl requests from CLI.

 Brewers: